karol4862/FileImporterSpreadsheet/README.md

 Name | Description | Type
 --- | --- | ---
-labels | Assign content to variable | Array separators | What separators the file uses | Array parse | If want to parse from JSON | Boolean
+labels | Assign content to variable | Array separators | Separators used in file extension | Array parse | If want to parse from JSON | Boolean